algorand/go-algorand/tools/block-generator/README.md

 The block generator supports **payment**, **asset**, and **application** transactions.
 The settings are hopefully, more or less, obvious.
 Distributions are specified as fractions of 1.0, and the sum of all options must add up to ~1.0.

 Here is an example which uses all of the current options.
-Notice that the synthetic blocks are not required to follow algod limits, in this case the block size is specified as 99,999:
+Notice that the synthetic blocks are not required to follow algod limits, and that in this case the block size is specified as 99,999:

 ```yml
 name: "Mixed (99,999)"